AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/cables.md

 extending an ME network over larger areas.

-Differently colored cables can be used to ensure adjacent cables do not connected to each other, allowing [channels](../ae2-mechanics/channels.md) to be distributed more efficiently.
-They also affect the color of terminals connected to them, so you don't have to have all your terminals be purple.
-Fluix cables connect to every other color.
+Differently colored cables can be used to ensure adjacent cables do not connected to each other, allowing [channels](channels.md) to be distributed more efficiently.

-# An Important Note
+## An Important Note
-**If you are new to AE2 and unfamiliar with channels, use smart cable and dense smart cable wherever you can.
+If you are new to AE2 and unfamiliar with channels, use smart cable and dense smart cable wherever you can.
-It will show how channels are routed through your network, making their behavior more understandable.**
+It will show how channels are routed through your network, making their behavior more understandable.

-# Another Note

-**These are not item or fluid or energy or etc. pipes.** They have no internal inventory, pattern providers and machines do not "push" into them, all they do is connect AE2 devices together into a network.

-# Glass Cable
+## Glass Cable

 ![A Picture of Glass Cable](../assets/blocks/fluix_glass_cable.png)